2kool4idkwhat/2kool4idkwhat/readme.md

 Just a random person learning programming

-Currently messing around with Hyprland, Nix/NixOS and (still) working on my website
+Currently messing around with Nix/NixOS.
+Also (still) working on my website

 <!--